-Arguably the most popular domain in which the Wasserstein barycentre has found applications is in computer vision and image/video processing \cite{rabin2012wasserstein,bonneel2015sliced,carlier2014numerical}.
+Arguably the most popular domain in which the Wasserstein barycenter has found applications is in computer vision and image/video processing \cite{rabin2012wasserstein,bonneel2015sliced,carlier2014numerical}.
 We do not consider specifics here but the interested reader may consult \cite{bonneel2015sliced} where numerous examples and a detailed discussion is given.
 It is noted \cite{bonneel2015sliced} that state-of-the-art advancements in a number of related problems have arisen via the use of Wasserstein barycenters.
-Importantly, both Gaussian and discrete measures find applicability through the Wasserstein barycentre in computer vision and image/video processing; again see \cite{bonneel2015sliced}.
+Importantly, both Gaussian and discrete measures find applicability through the Wasserstein barycenter in computer vision and image/video processing; again see \cite{bonneel2015sliced}.

-Applications in machine learning and Bayesian statistics have also made use of the Wasserstein barycentre \cite{bigot2012consistent,cuturi2014fast,srivastavawasp} and it is envisioned that this technology (and the related optimal transportation problem) will find wider adoption in this field.
-In this setting, distributed (or even parallel) computation of the Wasserstein barycentre is likely important; e.g. distributed Bayesian computation on large data sets is the subject of \cite{srivastavawasp}.
+Applications in machine learning and Bayesian statistics have also made use of the Wasserstein barycenter \cite{bigot2012consistent,cuturi2014fast,srivastavawasp} and it is envisioned that this technology (and the related optimal transportation problem) will find wider adoption in this field.
+In this setting, distributed (or even parallel) computation of the Wasserstein barycenter is likely important; e.g. distributed Bayesian computation on large data sets is the subject of \cite{srivastavawasp}.

-Information fusion and distributed estimation (e.g distributed particle filtering) have been studied in the context of Wasserstein barycenters \cite{bigot2012consistent,bishop2014gossip,bishop2014information}.
-This topic is one that may use directly the consensus algorithm proposed \cite{bishop2014gossip} (with empirical measures as inputs; e.g. from the output of Monte Carlo estimators like particle filters).
-Data fusion with correlated Gaussian measures has been shown to be consistent (i.e. not optimistic) with this algorithm when the correlation is ignored \cite{bishop2014information}.